 Our camp offers a full service kitchen and dining hall.
 Meals are held at approximately 8:00 am, noon and 6:00 pm.
+Friday night dinner will be held at 5:00 PM.
 Your pack should have two Scouts per table report to the dining hall fifteen minute prior to the meal.
 An orientation on waiter service will be held and a staff member will answer questions while you set up for the meal.
 Waiters should clean up from the meal after everyone is dismissed and should have their tables checked by a staff member before they go.